 My version of this recipe is moist beyond compare and also includes a heretical hint of coconut in the cake, a whisper of almond in the icing and the subtle use of cardamom to supplement the more palate-forward flavor of cinnamon.
 I also soak my raisins in a sweet dessert wine to both plump them up and give a more complex, adult flavor to the dessert.
 I prefer Bonny Doon Vin de Glacière dessert wine – which also pairs beautifully with the cake itself.
 You can buy it here.

-The icing can be spread as in a typical carrot cake or piped to make fancy rosettes – the choice is yours, and know that here is a cake for the ages, my Citizens! 🙂
+The icing can be spread as in a typical carrot cake or piped to make fancy rosettes – the choice is yours, and know that here is a cake for the ages, ! 🙂